-The hook is a powerful punch that can be thrown with either hand and is one of the 4 basic punches in boxing (jabs, straights, hooks, and uppercuts).
-Usually aimed at the side of the head or jaw it has more power than the straight punches, but the arch of the punch makes it a little easier to block.
+The hook is a powerful punch that can be thrown with either hand and is one of the six basic punches in boxing (jab, cross, lead, rear hook, and lead and rear uppercut).

 Thumb Position When Throwing A Hook